 One year I think it’s safe to say between my oldest daughter, my husband and myself we’ve polished off at least 6 jars of pickled jalapeños.
 We quickly become addicted to the vinegar-y tang and of course the spicy heat.
-We have no shame and admit that we could eat them out of the jar.
-However, these easy homemade pickled jalapeños are delicious on anything from tacos to pizza to pulled pork.
+We have no shame and admit that we could eat them straight out of the jar but these homemade pickled jalapeños are also delicious on anything from tacos to pizza to pulled pork.

-It was one fateful evening when I used up the last of the jar I had bought at the store, I randomly thought ‘if I made a big jar of my own easy homemade pickled jalapenos then I wouldn’t run out all the time’. *light bulb*
+It was one fateful evening when I used up the last of the store-bought jar, I randomly thought: ‘If I made a big jar of my own pickled jalapeños, I wouldn’t run out all the time’. *light bulb moment*